 This is the part families most want to get right, so here it is plainly, per the MTC's official arrival instructions.

 Timing is scheduled.
-Arrival times generally fall between 1:00 and 2:00 p.m., and each missionary's specific slot is published about a week before the on-site arrival date.
+Arrival times generally fall between 1:00 and 2:00 p.m., and each missionary's specific slot is published about a week before the on-site arrival date, through the missionary's own portal rather than to parents.
 The MTC asks that you come at the assigned time — hundreds of missionaries arrive in a compressed window, and the system works because everyone keeps to it.
 If you're running late, call the information desk at 385-384-2900.

 The goodbye is short — by design.
 When you pull in, you'll be directed to a drop-off spot.
 You'll have a few minutes to unload, take a photo, hug, and say goodbye before a pair of host missionaries — themselves only a few weeks in — meet your missionary and walk them up into their new life.
 The MTC's own advice is to keep farewells brief and to have your real farewell activities before you arrive.
 Take your photos beforehand, too; the curb moves fast.

-A few practical details: tall vehicles like RVs can't enter the drop-off area.
-If you're driving in from the north, take I-15 exit 269; from the south, exit 263.
-Missionaries who must fly in early to make their arrival time may come the day before, and anyone arriving by airport shuttle should come straight from their flight rather than waiting for the scheduled slot.
+A few practical details that catch people out.
+Tall vehicles such as RVs cannot enter the drop-off area — if the family plan involves a motorhome, park it and arrive in something smaller.
+From the north, take I-15 exit 269; from the south, exit 263.
+Missionaries who must fly in early to make their arrival time may come the day before.
+Missionaries assigned a Tuesday arrival are told to be there no later than Tuesday evening.
+And anyone arriving by airport shuttle should come straight from the flight rather than killing time until the scheduled slot.

-If it helps to hear it from parents who've done it: almost every family says the abruptness is the hardest part and also, somehow, the mercy of it.
+Families who have done it almost all say the same thing: the abruptness is the hardest part and also, somehow, the mercy of it.
 The long goodbye happens at home.
 The curb is just the door.

 Planning the Trip Around Drop-Off